If you made any changes in Pure these will be visible here soon.

 Biography

 I studied medieval history at the University of Birmingham and digital humanities at King's College London, and between 1995 and 2006 I worked at the Institute of Historical Research (IHR) and King’s College London (KCL).
-In 2006 I joined the University of Roehampton as Director of the British Academy Hearth Tax Project & Centre for Hearth Tax Research, and in 2007 I was promoted to reader in medieval economic history.
+In 2006 I joined the University of Roehampton as Director of the British Academy Hearth Tax Project, and I am a reader in medieval and early modern history, with a developing interest in the digital humanities.
 My research and teaching is focused upon medieval economic and social history between the ninth and eleventh centuries and the Restoration hearth tax.
-In 2018 I was elected a Fellow of the Society of Antiquaries.
+I am a fellow of the Society of Antiquaries, the Royal Historical Society and the Higher Education Academy.

 Qualifications